Hr-Panahi/ZoningAccelerator/README.md

 ## 💬 Questions?

-If you run into issues or have suggestions, you know who to cotact!
+If you run into issues or have suggestions, you know who to contact!

 ---